 Sass says that typically, a healthy 100-calorie snack should help keep you full and energized for up to one hour.
 Of course, how much you ate for breakfast and how active you are during that time of day could also impact how full you feel from that 100-calorie snack.

-About how many hours should you wait to eat lunch after breakfast to better facilitate digestion?
+How many hours should you wait to eat lunch after breakfast to better facilitate digestion?

 "There are many opinions on the ideal amount of time to wait between meals, says Greene.
 "Research has looked at meal frequency and its association to weight loss, heart health, and diabetes, and it appears no one has landed on one specific recommendation.
 In general, I encourage clients to aim for 3-5 hours between meals, as this allows the body time proper time for digestion."